makrai/notes/li-2310-nlp-for-x.md

 * the stultification of NLP as a mere evaluation optimization endeavor and to
 * ML/LLMs not/did produce an engine that could learn languages, translate, answer questions, create poetry, and do all the things a child can do
+* scale
-* scale.
-No child needs to read or hear more than half the internet’s English text in order to use language
+  * No child needs to read or hear more than half the internet’s English text
   * What reasoning and sensory capabilities do people have that LLMs lack?
-How
   * need for global infrastructures to dramatically scale up computing resources, because the open-source models still cannot achieve performance comparable to GPT variants (Gudibande+ 2023)
   * deeper thinking about the foundational conceptual models driving our field
 * systematically change and refine our paper review system and academic success measurements, in order to establish a more inclusive research environment
-  * longterm, high-risk topics that are crucial for the entire field.
-The new
+  * long-term, high-risk topics that are crucial for the entire field
   * close collaboration with researchers from other fields, including social science, natural science, computer vision, knowledge representation and reasoning, and human-computer interaction

 # Limitations